 Dealer Licensing in Maine

-In Maine, any person or business selling more than five vehicles in a 12-month period, displaying three or more vehicles for sale within a 30-day period, or buying vehicles in order to resell them qualifies as a dealer in Maine.
+In Maine, any person or business selling more than 5 vehicles in 12 months, displaying 3 vehicles or more for sale within 30 days, or buying vehicles in order to resell them qualifies as a dealer in Maine.
 This means you need a Maine auto dealer's license.

 The process to get a Maine auto dealer's license is complicated, but it's doable.
 And once you obtain a dealer's license, you can do things like buy at private, dealer-only auctions and drive around with dealer plates.

-If you want to become an auto dealer, you need to have a few things set before you even apply to the Maine Bureau of Motor Vehicles (BMV) for a license:
+If you want to become an auto dealer, you may need to have a few things when you apply to the Maine Bureau of Motor Vehicles (BMV) for a license:

-- A lease for at least one year for your proposed place of business.
+- A lease for at least 1 year for your proposed place of business.

 - A plot plan for the proposed location and an approved zoning form from the municipality.

 - Partnership papers and/or corporation papers.